Date May 2018

 Approximate net recovery on cost

-- Lower raw material costs are improving margins for manufacturers
+- Rising raw material costs are compressing margins for manufacturers

 Impact of steel tariffs pending: In March 2018 the Trump administration announced 10 and 25 percent tariffs on imported aluminum and steel, respectively.
 Subsequently, the United States began continuing discussions with Canada, Mexico, Australia, Argentina, South Korea, Brazil, and the European Union (on behalf of its member countries) as to whether imports from these countries or jurisdictions will be subject to the tariffs under section 232 of the Trade Expansion Act of 1962 (the provision that allows additional tariffs when national security is affected).
 Further, in May 2018 the White House announced that every country granted an exemption from the tariffs will face an import quota and other restrictions.
 With the tariffs set to take effect on June 1, 2018, the full impact of the tax on the tire distribution industry is as yet unclear, but the auto industry is likely to feel the impact over time.
 As the price of aluminum and steel rises, the costs to manufacture cars, trucks, and auto parts will rise with it.